Restoring the pawpaw (Asimina triloba) to the Northern Illinois, one planting day at a time.

 The Pawpaw Foundation plants pawpaw trees and teaches Northern Illinois communities about their ecological, cultural, and nutritional value.

-We do that through hands-on planting and programs with schools, parks, churches, prairie restorations, and local organizations: putting young pawpaws in the ground, getting their leaves into the hands of fourth graders, and running the education tent at the Pawpaw Festival in Paw Paw, Illinois with NIU, where neighbors can finally taste the fruit their grandparents may have known but most of us have never met.
+We do that by putting young pawpaws in the ground with schools, parks, churches, and prairie restorations across the county; getting pawpaw leaves and seedlings into the hands of students and community members; and running the education tent at the Pawpaw Festival in Paw Paw, Illinois with NIU — where neighbors can finally taste the fruit their grandparents may have known but most of us have never met.

 From Article I, §2 of our bylaws